 When a home visit isn't an option, virtual visits are a great replacement.
 Although it's not the same as a having the hands on support in your home, as we've all learned, sometimes in person support is not an option.
-Virtual visits are available through my private practice or through the Ontario Breastfeeding Clinic in partnership with the Ontario Breastfeeding Network.
+Virtual visits are available through my private practice or through Breast Intentions.

 Trying to get out the door to a doctor’s appointment with a five-day old baby was one of the most nerve-racking experiences I think I've ever had.
 I want to take that stress away!

 Getting breastfeeding help in the comfort of your home allows us to make things work in your environment and it also means you can be as relaxed as possible.
 I bring everything I need with me, so all you need to provide is a baby who wants to eat.
 Home visits (lactation consults) are provided by a Board Certified Lactation Consultant (IBCLC) and are available in Durham Region, York Region, Clarington and Eastern Toronto.